irm-codebase/RESTORE/docs/modules/Trade module.md

 Trade entities are able to produce or buy a flows for specific prices.
 Users can enable/disable if a specific trade entity is able to import or export via configuration commands.

-For now, trade prices are constant through the year, but it would be ideal to make them time-series since it would lead to more realistic behaviour.
+For now, trade prices are constant through the year, but it would be ideal to make them time-series since it would lead to more realistic behaviour!

 ```mermaid
 graph TD